CiwPython/Ciw/docs/Guides/process_based.rst

 Important Notice
 ----------------

-**How it works:** You can think of this as, when an individual arrives at their first node, based on their :code:`Arrival_distributions`, it is assigned a route that should start at this Node.
+**How it works:** You can think of this as, when an individual arrives at their first node, based on their :code:`arrival_distributions`, it is assigned a route that should start at this Node.
 This will ensure that the first Node which an individual arrives at is the same as the first Node in their assigned route.

 If this is not the case then the error :code:`'Individual process route sent to wrong node'` will occur.